SerenityOS/serenity/README.md

 ## How do I build and run this?

-See the [SerenityOS build instructions](https://github.com/SerenityOS/serenity/blob/master/Documentation/BuildInstructions.md).
-Serenity runs on Linux, macOS (aarch64 might be a challenge), Windows (with WSL2) and many other *Nixes with hardware or software virtualization.
+See the [SerenityOS build instructions](https://github.com/SerenityOS/serenity/blob/master/Documentation/BuildInstructions.md) or the [Ladybird build instructions](Documentation/BuildInstructionsLadybird.md).

+The build system supports a cross-compilation build of SerenityOS from Linux, macOS, Windows (with WSL2) and many other *Nixes.
+The default build system commands will launch a QEMU instance running the OS with hardware or software virtualization enabled as supported.

+Ladybird runs on the same platforms that can be the host for a cross build of SerenityOS and on SerenityOS itself.

 ## Get in touch and participate!